 Both the Association of British Clinical Diabetologists and the Society for Endocrinology are concerned for the state of the specialty in future decades, and its ability to provide expert care.
 We therefore recommend that Endocrinology & Diabetes specialty training must include a minimum of two years (or equivalent) of protected specialty time, with no IM commitment during this time.
 Trainees will then be able to focus on acquiring expertise and experience in their specialist field.
 Stipulating a minimum period of dedicated training will also go some way to address the marked regional variation in training opportunities2.
 We suggest that the protected time is scheduled in such a way that IM competencies are up-to-date in the transition to consultant, but acknowledge that some regional variation may be inevitable here.

+As of October 2019, the GMC has acknowledged that two years’ protected specialty time is good practice.

 1NHS Digital.
 National Diabetes Inpatient Audit (NaDIA) – 2017. https://digital.nhs.uk/data-and-information/publications/statistical/national- diabetes-inpatient-audit/national-diabetes-inpatient-audit-nadia-2017